C2DH/ranketwo/_assignments/webarchives/03-webarchive-national-dimension.de.md

 <!-- briefing-student -->

-### 3.a Challenges and limits of preservation: The example of the Luxembourg Web Archive
+### 3.a Herausforderungen und Grenzen der Bewahrung: Das Beispiel des Luxembourg Web Archive
 <!-- section-contents -->
 In this sub-assignment, the Luxembourg Web Archive (LWA) (<https://www.webarchive.lu/>{:target='_blank'}) managed by the BnL will be explored to identify the benefits, limitations and challenges of web archiving.
 Web archivists have the task of defining the parameters and criteria for their digital collection of web pages.
 They have to decide which types of sites they should archive (i.e. government sites, news agency sites, museum sites, personal blogs, etc.), how many times a year snapshots should be taken, and how this content can be made accessible to their audience.